colbylwilliams/NomadCode.BotFramework/README.md

 To make it easy to use anywhere, `NomadCode.BotFramework` is a [shared project][3] with only a few files.

-To use in your project, you can either, clone, [download][4], etc. and reference your local copy int your project.
+To use in your project, you can either, clone, [download][4], etc. and reference your local copy in your project.

 Or, if you're using Git, you can add it as a submodule with the following command: